 8. Good Shoes

 Clothing can be replaced anywhere in the world and won’t likely effect your wellbeing.
 But good footwear is really important for posture and joints.
 I feel like I aged about 50 years with that sentence but it’s true.
 If you’re going to be out exploring foreign places all day you’ll want some decent shoes.
 Unfortunately it’s difficult to get well-made shoes in some parts of the world or they become really expensive as they’re imported.
-All of our shoes are going strong after almost a year of solid use.
+All of our shoes are going strong after over a year of solid use.
 Have a read of our favourite shoes for backpacking.

 9. A Hanging Shower Bag